Newton's first residents established themselves around the first county courthouse in late 1843 and in 1855 gained their town charter.

 In those fruitful 12 years, early citizens set up stores and houses around Court Square, and opened Catawba College.

-Those ordeals over, townspeople welcomed the coming of trains and factories during the Gilded Age.
-In the early 20th century, Newton lost its college, but deepened its commercial base and expanded its industrial infrastructure.
+Townspeople welcomed the coming of trains and factories during the Gilded Age.
+In the early 20th century, Newton deepened its commercial base and expanded its industrial infrastructure.

 Townspeople served well in both World Wars and their children grew up with the nation to be more inclusive and individualistic during the Cold War decades.

 Newton celebrated its 150th anniversary in 2005 with a well-received Sesquicentennial Celebration.
 The City continues its diversification of business and industry, shifting from its successful history of textiles and furniture manufacturing to become home to a number of large, well-known industries.